Get a Free Case Evaluation. No Fee Unless We Win. Call or Text 503-222-6333

 Noneconomic Damages in an Oregon Wrongful Death Action

-Noneconomic damages refer to subjective, non-monetary losses.
-While these damages are more difficult to calculate, they often are larger than economic damages.
+Noneconomic damages are subjective losses that are harder to calculate but often exceed economic damages.
 Some examples of noneconomic damages that can be recovered in a wrongful death lawsuit include injuries the victim suffered before their death, such as:

 In addition, Oregon law permits just, fair, and reasonable compensation for the decedent’s spouse, children, stepchildren, parents, and stepparents for the loss of the decedent’s companionship.